Baebu/mcp-context-server/README.md

 - `read_file` - Read file contents with automatic truncation
 - `write_file` - Write content to files with directory creation
 - `list_directory` - List directory contents with metadata
-- `edit_file` - Edit specific lines in a file (replace, insert, delete)
-- `batch_edit_file` - Perform multiple line-based edits in a single transaction
 - `content_edit_file` - Find and replace content in a file using text or regex patterns
+- `search_files` - Search for text or patterns across multiple files in a directory tree
+- `find_files` - Find files by name or pattern in a directory tree

 ### Command Execution